Frequently Asked Questions About the Program

 GOTR-Nebraska is committed to ensuring the program is affordable and accessible to all girls, regardless of their family’s ability to pay.
 Assistance is available for girls with genuine need, and we offer reduced rates for eligible Title 1 schools.
 We are committed to raise funds so that every girl who wants to participate can.
 Donations are tax-deductible.

 What is the refund policy?
-GOTR-Nebraska will refund the full amount of tuition minus a $40 processing fee if the refund is requested in writing to administration a minimum of 14 days before online registration closes.
+GOTR-Nebraska will grant partial refunds minus a processing fee (ranging from $35 to $50, depending on the tuition paid) f the refund is requested in writing to administration a minimum of 10 to 14 days before the program begins.
 No refunds are given after that time.
 Refund requests must be made in writing — no exceptions.
 Specific dates are listed on the current registration form for the season.

 Frequently Asked Questions About the GOTR 5K